 Bachelor of Arts - CA10

 Study the Bachelor of Arts to equip yourself with a multidisciplinary education in a range of humanities and social sciences disciplines.
-Benefit from the course's flexible structure and tailor your own education by choosing from a variety of majors and minors.
+Discover unlimited choices in exploring your passion and interests.

 3 years full-time, 6 years part-time